The abundance of thin dwarf galaxies: a challenge for cosmological simulations: The galaxy intrinsic shape distribution

 The comparison of simulations with observations in Fig.~\ref{fig:percent} and Fig.~\ref{fig:q_sims} implies a clear deficiency of thin simulated galaxies with $M_{\star}< 10^{10}~ \rm{M_\odot}$.
 This deficiency applies to {\it all} analyzed simulations.
 The disagreement between simulations and observations peaks in the regime of dwarf galaxies with $M_{\star}<10^9~ \rm{M_\odot}$.
 Only the FIREbox simulation reproduces the frequency of thin objects ($c/a<0.2$), but in the most massive bin, corresponding to MW-mass galaxies.

+The formation of a large number of disk galaxies is an undeniable success of the TNG50 model \citep{Pillepich2019}.
+In particular, these authors highlight that MW-mass simulated galaxies are quite thin, using as a metric the ratio between the half-height of disk stars to the cylindrical half-mass radius, $h_{1/2}/r_{h,*}<0.2$.
+This metric, unfortunately, is not accessible to observations, and quite biased towards the inner regions, often dominated by a bulge.
+Therefore, alternative shape estimates, such as $q$ or the inferred $c/a$ using the inertia tensor, as done here, allow for a fairer comparison between observations and simulations.

-The upper two rows in Fig.~\ref{fig:q_sims} show that this discrepancy in the low-mass regime is also clear when the projected shapes $q$ are compared: there are essentially no simulated dwarfs (i.e., $M_{\star}<10^9~ \rm{M_\odot}$) with $q<0.3$, in clear contradiction with the GAMA results shown by the gray solid histogram.
+Turning our attention back to dwarf galaxies, the upper two rows in Fig.~\ref{fig:q_sims} show that this discrepancy in the low-mass regime is also clear when the projected shapes $q$ are compared: there are essentially no simulated dwarfs (i.e., $M_{\star}<10^9~ \rm{M_\odot}$) with $q<0.3$, in clear contradiction with the GAMA results shown by the gray solid histogram.
 A similar conclusion has also been reported by \citet{Klein2025} for the FIREbox simulations.
 The red dashed curves in Fig.~\ref{fig:q_sims} confirm their conclusion.
 TNG50 dwarfs (orange dashed lines) are even more spheroidal, with a $q$ distribution that is remarkably different from the observed one.
+More recently, \citet{Dado2026} have reported dwarf galaxy shapes for the COLIBRE simulation \citep{Schaye2025}; these also seem inconsistent with the high fraction of flattened galaxies inferred from the galaxy surveys used in this work.

+We have explicitly checked that our results are robust to two factors that could influence shape measurements: $i)$ the aperture within which $q$ is determined and $ii)$ the fraction of quenched systems in the sample. \citet{KadoFong2020} have shown that measured shapes become more spheroidal with radius when $q$ is measured as far as $4$ effective radii.
+Using our TNG50 sample, we tested the impact of this apperture dependence on our reported fraction of thin galaxies, finding a weak dependence that is insufficient to reconcile simulations with observations.Similarly, the disagreement between observational data and the results reported for FIREbox by \citet{Klein2025} are not the result of apperture effects, as these authors measured shapes using SDSS mock images, which naturally reproduce surface brightness limits consistent with those in our sample.
+Put together, these tests suggests that aperture or surface brightness limits are not the main culprit of the discrepancy between simulations and observations we report here.

+In addition, the disagreement with observed shapes persists even when restricting the simulated galaxies in TNG50 to only star-forming galaxies.
+Such selection should weaken any secondary effects on the shape distribution driven by a potentially higher-than-observed fraction of quenched galaxies in isolation \citep{KadoFong2025}.